The Morse theory of \v{C}ech and Delaunay complexes: Simple-Homotopy Equivalence

-We will also make use of the following lemma, which allows us to compose discrete gradients.
-A proof can be found in \cite[Lemma~4.3]{Jonsson2008Simplicial}. \begin{lemma}[Gradient Composition Lemma] Let $K_0 \subseteq K_1$ be simplicial complexes with discrete gradients $V_0, V_1$, and let $P_0\subseteq V_0, P_1\subseteq V_1$ be the corresponding pairs.
-If every pair of $P_1$ is disjoint from $K_0$, then there is a discrete gradient on $K_1$ whose pairs are $P_0 \cup P_1$. \end{lemma}
+We will also make use of the following lemma, which allows us to extend a discrete gradient on a subcomplex by a discrete gradient on its complement.
+A proof can be found in \cite[Lemma~4.3]{Jonsson2008Simplicial}. \begin{lemma}[Gradient Composition Lemma] Let $K \subseteq L$ be simplicial complexes with discrete gradients $V$ of $K$ and $W$ of $L$.
+If every pair in $W$ is disjoint from $K$, then the pairs in $V \cup W$ define a discrete gradient on $L$. \end{lemma}